 Data protection for the entire company

-With all the data of your company secure at all times, our solution uses a disk imaging backup of the original drive.
+With all your company's sensitive data secure at all times, our solution uses a disk imaging backup of the original drive.
 This works on your NAS device as well as with Cloud Backup.
-Using agent-based and loose backups reduces security risks.
-Take advantage of the benefits of cloud backup included in the service.
-This way you can save a NAS backup to the cloud at any time or secure your Microsoft 365 mailbox, Amazon EC2 cloud workloads or similar.
+Using agent-based backups reduces security risks.
+Moreover, you can save a NAS backup to the cloud anytime or secure your Microsoft 365 mailbox, Amazon EC2 cloud workloads, or similar cloud environments.

-Protect yourself against downtime due to data loss with Acronis Universal and Instant Restore: You can use restore your Windows or Linux system and also on other platforms and achieve RTOs (Recovery Time Objective) in just 15 seconds.
-This is possible by pulling out your data directly from the storage location as a VM and get to remote systems thanks to remote access at all times.
+Protect yourself against downtime due to data loss with Acronis Universal and Instant Restore: You can restore your Windows, Mac, or Linux system and achieve RTOs (Recovery Time Objective) in just 15 seconds.
+This is possible by pulling out your data directly from the storage location as a VM and getting it to remote systems, thanks to remote access at all times.

 Flexible storage options

-With Acronis Cyber Protect (formerly Acronis Cyber Backup), you can enjoy a wide range of storage options:
+With Acronis Cyber Protect (includes Acronis Cyber Backup), you can enjoy a wide range of storage options:

 - Local hard drives